LoveGame: Critical reception

 Ben Hogwood from MusicOMH declared the song as "top notch, diamond-encrusted pop" along with other tracks like "Starstruck" and "Paparazzi".
 He found the lyrics to be sometimes odd, especially the statement, "I'm on a mission, and it involves some heavy touchin'."
 Sarah Rodman of The Boston Globe said that the song "has a gutter level quippage with sinuous moves".
 Priya Elan from The Times was not impressed with the song and called it calculated.
 Billboard music editor Chris Williams gave the song a positive review, commenting that "It has all the winning ingredients of its predecessors: a radio-friendly, club/electropop feel; a provocative, yet silly enough catchphrase and hook; and a dash of '80s synth magic, so the adults can play along.
 On 'LoveGame' Gaga is in it to win it."

-While reviewing The Fame on its fifth anniversary, Bradley Stern from Idolator noted that "LoveGame" could "easily be erased from Gaga's back catalog with little consequence" since he felt it to be nothing more than an "electro-dance" track.
-But Stern believed that "LoveGame" was an important component of Gaga's career trajectory, since it was the last testament of her image as "that of the disco-stick wielding pop star from out of space"—the image was later deconstructed as the doomed starlet in the music video of "Paparazzi".
-He concluded by saying that the song "is a wonderful moment of pop frivolity which served to keep the upstart Lady Gaga machine chugging along at the beginning of her career."

 Chart performance

 Following its release, "LoveGame" debuted on the Billboard Hot 100 at number 96 for the week ending March 21, 2009, but fell off the chart the following week.
 After seven weeks it reached number ten on the Hot 100 by selling 107,000 digital downloads and becoming the week's greatest digital gainer.
 Two weeks later, "LoveGame" peaked at number five on the chart.
 It reached number-one on the Hot Dance Club Songs, and also became Gaga's third number-one on the Mainstream Top 40 chart.
 The Recording Industry Association of America (RIAA) certified "LoveGame" triple platinum for shipment of three million copies across United States.
 It has sold 2.67 million digital downloads in the United States as of February 2019, according to Nielsen Soundscan.

 In Canada, the song debuted on the Canadian Hot 100 at number 68 before its official release as a single.
 Its second appearance was on the chart of January 10, 2009, at number 87.
 After a few weeks, "LoveGame" entered the top ten of the Canadian Hot 100 and climbed to number five.
 After fluctuating down the chart for a few weeks "LoveGame" reached a new peak of two on the chart.
 The song was certified double platinum by the Canadian Recording Industry Association (CRIA) in June 2009, for sales of 160,000 paid digital downloads.